 Utilize the results from your analysis

-The whole idea of conducting a SWOT analysis for your small business is to use it.
+The primary goal of conducting a SWOT analysis for your small business is to apply it, enhancing your risk management strategy and addressing internal strengths to meet the needs of your target audience.
 Essentially, your SWOT analysis helps you fine-tune your business operations and plans.
-However, because the factors affecting swot analysis are dynamic, you should regularly conduct the investigation—perhaps annually.
+However, because the factors affecting SWOT analysis are dynamic, you should regularly conduct the investigation—perhaps annually.

 Benefits of SWOT Analysis